 Luskin says that before you can forgive your spouse after an emotional affair, you will have to grieve.

-Forgiveness is a natural integration process of traumatic experience which concurrently exists on a continuum with grief.
+Forgiveness is a natural integration process of traumatic experience that concurrently exists on a continuum with grief.

 Luskin understands the relationship between forgiveness and grief in this way: